-SceneScan is configured through a web interface, which can be reached by entering SceneScan's IP address into your browser.
-The default address is http://192.168.10.10, but if a DHCP server is present on the network, it might assign a different address to SceneScan.
+SceneScan is configured through a web interface, which can be reached by entering its IP address into your browser.
+The default address is http://192.
+168.10.10 but if a DHCP server is present on the network, it might assign a different address to SceneScan (see Section 7.2.1).
 In this case please use the provided NVCom software for discovering the device (see Section 11.1).
-If SceneScan's integrated DHCP server is not enabled, please configure the IP address and subnet mask of your computer appropriately, such that this interface can be reached.